muratk3n/thirdwave/en/README.md

 ---

 Saw a note for a conf call at with potentially participants from all over the world.

-What is the optimal global time for a global call I wonder... 🤔 For each optimal time the worst case is always the guy on the oppo side of the globe, but that big swath of Pacific u can ignore, then 15:00 UTC+0 is good..?
+What is the optimal time for a global call... 🤔 For each time pick worst case is always the guy on the oppo side of the globe, but that big swath of Pacific u can ignore, then 15:00 UTC+0 is good..?
 10:00 AM for US East, 7:00 AM West, 12:00 PM Japan.

 ---